Perturbative unitarity for models with singlet and doublet scalars: Introduction

-In any consistent quantum field theory, probability conservation is encoded in the unitarity of the $S$-matrix~\cite{Schwartz:2014sze,Logan:2022uus}.
-In scalar extensions motivated by dark matter, this requirement becomes particularly relevant: new scalar fields can induce scattering amplitudes that grow with energy, and enforcing unitarity imposes bounds on their masses and couplings.
-For $2 \to 2$ scattering processes, unitarity constraints can be applied to the partial-wave decomposition of the amplitudes, with the strongest high-energy limits coming from the zeroth partial-wave amplitude~\cite{Schwartz:2014sze,Logan:2022uus}.
-In the high-energy limit, the Equivalence Theorem~\cite{Veltman:1989ud} ensures that the scattering of longitudinally polarized gauge bosons can be replaced by the corresponding Goldstone bosons, allowing these scalar amplitudes to capture the dominant contributions to unitarity bounds.
+In a consistent quantum field theory, probability conservation is encoded in the unitarity of the $S$-matrix~\cite{Schwartz:2014sze,Logan:2022uus}.
+In scalar extensions of the Standard Model, this requirement is particularly restrictive, as the presence of additional scalar degrees of freedom can lead to scattering amplitudes that grow with energy.
+Imposing perturbative unitarity, therefore, yields non-trivial constraints on the masses and couplings of the new scalars, ensuring the validity of perturbation theory.
+For $2 \to 2$ scattering processes, perturbative unitarity constraints can be applied to the partial-wave decomposition of the amplitudes, with the strongest high-energy limits coming from the zeroth partial-wave amplitude~\cite{Schwartz:2014sze,Logan:2022uus}.
+In the high-energy limit, the equivalence theorem~\cite{Veltman:1989ud} ensures that the scattering of longitudinally polarized gauge bosons can be replaced by the corresponding Goldstone bosons, allowing these scalar amplitudes to capture the dominant contributions to perturbative unitarity bounds.
 Historically, Lee, Quigg, and Thacker applied this method to derive an upper bound on the Higgs boson mass, $M_H^2 \leq 8 \pi \sqrt{2}/(3 G_F) \approx 1\textrm{TeV}^2$~\cite{Lee:1977yc,Lee:1977eg}.
-Unitarity has also been applied to the general two-Higgs-doublet model (2HDM) with explicit CP violation~\cite{Ginzburg:2005dt,Kanemura:2015ska}, to the general $N$-Higgs-doublet model~\cite{Bento:2017eti}, also with fermions~\cite{Bento:2018fmy}, and to constrain large scalar multiplets \cite{Hally:2012pu,Milagre:2024wcg}.
+Perturbative unitarity has also been applied to the general two-Higgs-doublet model (2HDM) with explicit CP violation~\cite{Ginzburg:2005dt,Kanemura:2015ska}, to the general $N$-Higgs-doublet model~\cite{Bento:2017eti}, also with fermions~\cite{Bento:2018fmy}, and to constrain large scalar multiplets \cite{Hally:2012pu,Milagre:2024wcg}.
+Many other examples can be found in the literature, including \cite{LlewellynSmith:1973yud,Cornwall:1974km,Weldon:1984wt,Casalbuoni:1986hy,Casalbuoni:1987eg,Gunion:1990kf,Maalampi:1991fb,Kanemura:1993hm,Akeroyd:2000wc,Horejsi:2005da,ElKaffas:2007rq,Grinstein:2013fia,Nagai:2014cua,Englert:2016joy,Cacchio:2016qyh,Harris:2017ecz,Goodsell:2018tti,Goodsell:2018fex,Bento:2023weq,Urquia-Calderon:2024rzc,Blazek:2024udx}.
 More recently, perturbative unitarity analyses have been extended beyond the traditional $2 \to 2$ limit.
-For instance, Ref.~\cite{Bresciani:2025toe} studies unitarity in general $M \to N$ scattering processes with $M, N \geq 2$.
+For instance, Ref.~\cite{Bresciani:2025toe} studies unitarity bounds in general $M \to N$ scattering processes with $M, N \geq 2$.
 In particular, in inflationary models featuring a non-minimal coupling with the Ricci scalar, partial-wave unitarity bounds on $2 \to N$ processes have improved earlier estimates of the energy scale at which new-physics effective interactions invalidate the perturbative expansion~\cite{Steingasser:2025txd}.